suman1buie/Video-files-REST-API/README.md

 ```
 ### **4. command to run the API server**
 ```
-create .env in main project dir and assign proper value before the you need to create one s3 bucket and AWS cred to access the same need to provide these info as well
+create .env in the main project dir and assign the proper value same as like .env.dev file before that, you need to create one s3 bucket and AWS cred to access the same.
+You need to provide this info as well
 ```

 ### **5. command to run the API server**